-What many fail to consider when making these assumptions is the overheads that come with custom t-shirt printing.
+What many fail to consider when making these assumptions is the overheads that come with high quality custom T-shirt printing.
 There are many factors at play that do in fact make it more expensive (per product) to produce a single product vs tens, hundreds or even thousands.

 We’re going to outline some of these below: